openpreserve/fido/README.txt

+Version 0.5.2
 Format Identification for Digital Objects (fido).
 FIDO is a command-line tool to identify the file formats of digital objects.
 It is designed for simple integration into automated work-flows.

 usage: python -m fido.run [-h] [-v] [-q] [-bufsize BUFSIZE] [-recurse] [-zip] [-diagnose]
               [-matchprintf FORMATSTRING] [-nomatchprintf FORMATSTRING]
+              [-formats PUIDS] [-excludeformats PUIDS] [-showformats]
               [-input INPUT]
               [FILE [FILE ...]]

+Format Identification for Digital Objects (fido).
+FIDO is a command-line tool to identify the file formats of digital objects.
+It is designed for simple integration into automated work-flows.

 positional arguments:
   FILE                  files to check